ncarchedi/pennywise-app/privacy_policy.md

 - To monitor and prevent any problems with our Services, protect the security of our Services, detect and prevent fraudulent transactions and other illegal activities, fight spam, and protect the rights and property of Pennywise and others, which may result in us declining a transaction or the use of our Services;
 - To communicate with you.
 For example, we may email you to solicit your feedback, share tips for getting the most out of our products, or keep you up to date on Pennywise.
 If you don’t want to hear from us, you can opt out of marketing communications at any time.
 (Please keep in mind that even if you opt out, we’ll still send you important updates relating to your account); and
 - To personalize your experience using our Services, provide content recommendations, target our marketing messages to groups of our users (for example, those who have been our user for a certain length of time), and serve relevant advertisements.

-## Legal Bases for Collecting and Using Information

-A note here for those in the European Union about our legal grounds for processing information about you under EU data protection laws, which is that our use of your information is based on the grounds that: (1) The use is necessary in order to fulfill our commitments to you under the applicable terms of service or other agreements with you or is necessary to administer your account--for example, in order to enable access to our app on your device; or (2) The use is necessary for compliance with a legal obligation; or (3) The use is necessary in order to protect your vital interests or those of another person; or (4) We have a legitimate interest in using your information -- for example, to provide and update our Services; to improve our Services so that we can offer you an even better user experience; to safeguard our Services; to communicate with you; to measure, gauge, and improve the effectiveness of our advertising; to understand our user retention and attrition; to monitor and prevent any problems with our Services; and to personalize your experience; or (5) You have given us your consent.

 # Sharing Information